Household contents insurance

 Home contents insurance if you're renting

-If you are a tenant, check to see whether you are responsible for insuring any contents belonging to your landlord because you may be liable for replacing any items that are lost or damaged.
+If you're renting, check to see whether you are responsible for insuring any contents belonging to your landlord because you may be liable for replacing any items that are lost or damaged.
 If you rent an item, for example, a television, check whether you need to insure this.

 Taking out a home contents policy